- Key Takeaways

 For Indians, gold is an emotion.
 It symbolizes the tradition, culture, and heritage of the country.
 It is well known to everyone that, compared to India, gold is cheap in Dubai.
-Considering this, many people, while traveling from India to Dubai, buy gold.
+Considering this, many people, while travelling from India to Dubai, buy gold.
 However, there are some restrictions.
-For instance, how much gold is allowed from Dubai to India that you need to know before purchasing it.
+For instance, how much gold is allowed from Dubai to India which you need to know before purchasing it.

 Are you also planning to buy gold from Dubai and have the same question?
 Then do not go anywhere, as in this comprehensive guide, you will get your answers.
 So, read on and get all your queries solved.